|

 “…President Boniface Alexandre, Prime Minister Gerard

-Latortue, cabinet members [applause], you have done EVERYTHING you
+Latortue, cabinet members [applause], you have done EVERYTHING

-got here.
+we got here.
 [Applause]

-Members of the Provisional Electoral Council, your job was not easy,
+Members of the Provisional Electoral Council, your job was not

 either.
 Since 1987, elections in Haiti have been trouble.
-The first
+The

 one ended in blood.
 Most of the others ended in challenges.
 These

-elections also had their problems, but everybody acknowledges that
+elections also had their problems, but everybody acknowledges

 there was no violence.
 The people participated en masse, and